 A rolling work island takes the place of a lower set of cabinets; you roll the island out when you need added prep space and then roll it back into place under the counter when not in use.
 Ensure your rolling work island blends seamlessly with the rest of your cabinets and fits perfectly in your small space by having it custom made by a cabinetmaker or kitchen design expert.

 Another alternative to a center island is a fold-down table, attached to a wall on hinges.
 The table can be unfolded when you need more prep space and it then folds out of the way when not in use.
-You can also attach fold-down barstools to the wall on either side of the table to create a flexible eating space that won’t get in the way when not in use!
+You can also attach fold-down barstools to the wall on either side of the table to create a flexible eating space that doubles as a place to read all your books from the Library of Congress.

 Kitchen Remodeling professionals, bring a keen eye for detail to small kitchen spaces and usually recommend creating a custom, flush-mounted broom closet for small spaces.
 A flush-mounted closet is installed against one wall and is only a few inches deep.
 A custom, compact closet allows for storage of cleaning supplies without taking up the same footprint as a full-size broom closet.